theapexlab/infra-hw/README.md

 * Create IaC in terraform to deploy the application to AWS
 * Ensure that the application is deployed with AWS best practices in mind.
 * Code changes are out of scope, the developers have not followed best practices during development, thus any alteration could lead to a problematic deployment.
-* Focus on analyzing the Dockerfiles, Composefile and the provided build scripts to understand the application, along with any other non-source code files to understand the application.
+* Focus on analyzing the Dockerfiles, Composefile and the provided build scripts to understand the application, along with any other non-source code files.
+* It is encouraged to replace services with AWS native alternatives, wherever feasible.

+### Advanced tasks

+* The application is vulnerable to SQL injection attacks.
+Provide a solution in the AWS infrastructure to mitigate this.
+* The application is vulnerable to CSRF attacks.
+Provide a solution in the AWS infrastructure to mitigate this.

 ### Architecture